 Some important points to pay attention to when it comes to the fish tank size

 Some fish such as Tetra, Rasboras, Corydoras are school fish.
 Most school fish species need a minimum of 5~6 in each group.
 Not having enough of them in the same aquarium can result in their being shy and stressed, thus not displaying their natural behaviors.
-When you plan to get a certain species of school fish, you should keep the minimal recommended number in mind.
-More fish will obviously require more swimming room as well as overall water volume to sustain them.
+When you plan to get a certain species of school fish, you should keep the minimum recommended number in mind.
+More fish will obviously require the more swimming room as well as overall water volume to sustain them.

 Fish Tank dimension

-As long as the bare minimal is met, there is no absolute rule or any magic number for how to decide on the size of a fish tank.
-You should get the biggest fish tank you are willing to pay for if you have the space at home.
+As long as the bare minimum is met, there is no absolute rule or any magic number for how to decide on the size of a fish tank.
+You should get the biggest fish tank you are willing to pay for if you have space at home.
 Just use your common sense when it comes to stocking your aquarium with fish.
-Some research on the requirement of individual fish species might be helpful if you are already certain on what fish you want to get.
+Some research on the requirement of individual fish species might be helpful if you are already sure on what fish you want to get.